uadmin/uadmin-docs/tutorial/part1.rst

 **Templates** is where the themes for uAdmin are located.

-In the `next part`_ we will talk about creating and moving a model as well as cropping an image.
+In the `next part`_ we will talk about the difference between internal and external models.

 .. _next part: https://uadmin-docs.readthedocs.io/en/latest/tutorial/part2.html